joeyipara02/Azure-AD-Project/README.md

  ![Alt Text](https://i.imgur.com/ksfkfgj.png)

  * **It will then ask you for the Administrative username and password for the Windows VM.
-Click "Ok" and it will say "Welcome to the yourdomain.com domain" and it will have you restart your vm**
+Click "Ok" and it will say "Welcome to @<YOURDOMAIN> domain" and it will have you restart your VM**

   ![Alt Text](https://i.imgur.com/aWujWon.png)